yopot/raj/README.md

 It uses tinygltf library to load glb file to display texts. this library can be used to create user interface using opengl in all screens (android, desktop, etc)

-feel free to check and make your own code out of this